What to Do in Rome in 3 Days – Top Attractions and Things to See

 After visiting the Colosseum, you will walk right over to the ancient Roman Forum, in Latin Forum Romanum, which you enter through the Arch of Titus, the triumphal arch commemorating Rome’s victory over Jerusalem.

 Forum Romanum is packed with ruins of important government buildings, temples and monuments from the Roman times.
 It is, along with the Colosseum, the most significant remains of the Roman Empire!
-You can get an overview on this map.
+This map gives you an overview.

-You can easily spend an hour or two here enjoying the splendour of ancient Rome, studying the history of the abundance of ruins from the former Roman Empire.
+You can easily spend an hour or two here, soaking in the splendour of ancient Rome while exploring the rich history of its many ruins.
 Nowhere else will you find such a concentration of magnificent temple ruins dating back to the Roman era.

 Some of the most remarkable structures in the Roman Forum include the following: